sadesyllas/ng-lightning/demo/components/demo/components/pick/API.md

 ### Input

   * `nglPickOption: any`: option's value.
-  * `activeClass: string = 'slds-button--brand'`: define a custom class to be used when the option is selected.
+  * `nglPickActiveClass: string`: define a custom class to be used when the option is selected.
+Overrides parent's `nglPick` active class if defined.